 Essentially, mushrooms grow from tiny spores that you aren’t even able to see with your eyes unless you have the right equipment.
 Mushroom spores don’t grow in soil the way that plants do, but they instead grow in substances such as wood chips or straw.

-This means that the decaying organic material that is used in mulch will be the perfect breeding ground for mushrooms.
+This means that the decaying organic material that is used in mulch will be the perfect breeding ground for them.
 The mulch will often be a little bit moist due to you watering the plants, and it will create an environment where mushrooms can thrive.

 Most of the common mulch materials will be perfect for mushrooms.
-Whether you’re using peat moss, hay, wood chips, pine straw, or even bark chips, it’s going to be possible for mushrooms to grow.
+Whether you’re using peat moss, hay, wood chips, pine straw, or even bark chips, it’s going to be possible for them to grow.

 Killing the Mushrooms

 Killing the mushrooms actually isn’t that tough when you know what you’re doing.
-You’re just going to want to go about things in the right way so that you can kill the mushrooms without harming your plants.
+You’re just going to want to go about things in the right way so that you can kill the them without harming your plants.